 Now Available On-Demand!

-Participants are eligible for one free CE credit, through CSWE as an ACE provider, after successful completion of the on-demand course, including the prereading material assigned, a posttest, and an evaluation.
-A link to the prereading assignment can be found above.
+Participants are eligible for one free CE credit for each on-demand webinar, through CSWE as an ACE provider, after successful completion of the on-demand course, including the prereading material assigned, a posttest, and an evaluation.
 The posttest and evaluation are administered online at the conclusion of the course.
 The CE certificate will be e-mailed to participants following their completion of the course requirements.

 CSWE, provider #1163, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) through the Approved Continuing Education (ACE) Program.
 ASWB Approval Period: January 23, 2012–January 23, 2015.
 Social workers should contact their regulatory board to determine CE approval.